 “I wish I didn’t have to work so much.”

 Most of us have likely said one of these sentences before, or at least heard variations of them.
-The common thread there is financial freedom: having the option to work part-time or maybe even not all.
+The common thread there is financial freedom: having the option to work part-time or maybe even not at all.
 Working to achieve this freedom can motivate people to work hard and save in order to one day quit the rat race and enjoy more of what life has to offer.
-But there ways that don’t involve working extra hours, and that’s where passive income comes in.
+But there are ways that don’t involve working extra hours, and that’s where passive income comes in.

 Passive income generates income in the background of your life.
 It’s like having income on autopilot: you set up a system that generates income that doesn’t require consistent effort on your part, and isn’t part of your day job.
 You can think of it as an income stream that happens while you sleep, travel, and spend your time doing anything else.

 There are plenty of ways to generate passive income.
 Depending on how much you plan, you can have a little extra income each month coming in, perhaps to cover your tax bill or utility bill, or you can generate enough passive income to sustain the same lifestyle you have without having to work a traditional day job at all.

 Writing a book would generate royalties that could be passive income-- income that finds its way into your wallet while you’re sailing your boat in the Caribbean.
 But not all of us can write a bestseller.
 Fortunately, there are plenty of more accessible ways to generate passive income that easily cover some of life’s expenses and extravagances without the effort of a side hustle.

 You can earn passive income by investing money in fixed deposit accounts.
 Fixed deposit accounts are a very liquid investment that generate interest.
 You can use the money for short-term expenses, such as your living expenses.
 Since fixed deposit accounts are liquid and less risky than other investments, they pay a very small amount of interest, e.g. under 0.5% (as of February 2019).